 Bushfires are a natural part of the Australian landscape.
 Many of our native flora and fauna have adapted to the specific fire regimes of the regions in which they live.
 If Australian communities are to do the same then it is important that we are able to accurately map and monitor fires on a near real-time basis.
 Such information allows emergency services to control bushfires, develop risk assessments and disaster relief plans.

 Bushfires and grassfires are common throughout Australia.
 Grassfires are fast moving and smolder for minutes while other fires can sweep across vast areas and continue burning for many weeks.

-The Sentinel system uses the Moderate Resolution Imaging Spectroradiometer (MODIS), Advanced Very High Resolution Radiometer (AVHRR) and Visible Infrared Radiometer Suite (VIIRS) sensors to detect areas producing high levels of infrared radiation accurately, and pinpoint their position to within 1.5km.
-At present the use of multiple sensors allows Sentinel hotspots to be updated daily.
+The Digital Earth Australia Hotspots system uses the Moderate Resolution Imaging Spectroradiometer (MODIS), Advanced Very High Resolution Radiometer (AVHRR) and Visible Infrared Radiometer Suite (VIIRS) sensors to detect areas producing high levels of infrared radiation accurately, and pinpoint their position to within 1.5km.
+At present the use of multiple sensors allows Digital Earth Australia Hotspots to be updated daily.